Tagliapietra96/logger/README.md

 #### Customizable Queries:
 The method accepts `QueryOption` parameters, enabling fine-grained control over which logs to export.
 You can filter by log level, tags, date ranges, or other criteria.
 Leverage the `github.com/Tagliapietra96/logger/queries` sub-package for ready-to-use query options.

-#### Export Location:
-The exported file will be saved in the folder path configured in the `Logger` instance using the `Folder` method.
-By default, it uses the folder defined during logger setup.

 #### Return Values:
 - **File Path:** The method returns the full path to the exported file.
 - **Error Handling:** If the export fails, it returns an error describing the issue.